 |MPAA||Rated PG-13 for some violent images, sexual content, smoking, partying and brief language|

 Sex & Nudity

-- As a man is walking past rooms in a mansion, there is brief thumping and one possible moan coming from one of the rooms behind closed doors.
+- As a man is walking past rooms in a mansion, thumping is briefly heard coming from one of the rooms behind closed doors (sex is implied).

-- A man is seen stroking a woman who is lying next to him in bed, she is in a slip, but we don't know what happens as there is nothing explicit
+- A man is seen stroking a woman who is lying next to him in bed; she is in a slip.
+Nothing beyond that is seen.

 - There is talk about a man having an affair (which is one of the main themes in the beginning), subsequently the woman is shown giving a kiss to a man later.